Justice for Amirah: Family want charges laid after crash left toddler paralysed

 But her daughter is still far from out of the woods.

-"She is still needing to be suctioned every hour, and a physio to do the cough assist machine on her three times a day," Philips said.
+"She is still needing to be suctioned every hour, and a physio to do the cough assist machine on her three times a day," Phillips said.

 "She still has the oxygen prongs in her nose for extra oxygen, but tonight [Wednesday] they are going to monitor her oxygen levels and look at maybe weaning her off it.